Vladimir Samarin: Life in the United States

 Following the signing of the German Instrument of Surrender, Sokolov fled with his wife and daughter to Hamburg, where he became head of the German chapter of the National Alliance of Russian Solidarists, a militant anti-communist organisation of Russian émigrés.
-However, in 1952, Sokolov applied for a visa to the United States, claiming he had simply been fugitive from the NKVD and a proof-reader for an anti-communist newspaper.
+In 1952, Sokolov applied for a visa to the United States, claiming he had simply been a fugitive from the NKVD and a proof-reader for an anti-communist newspaper.

 By 27 June of that year, he had arrived in New York City.
 In New York, he worked for Chekhov Publishing House as a copy editor.
 His career advanced quickly, and in 1954, he was invited by Alexander Dallin to write a monograph.
 Sokolov's monograph, titled Civilian Life Under German Occupation, 1942-44, minimised the role of collaborators by stating that Russians viewed the Nazis as liberators and the Soviet Union as an alien conspiracy.

 During the 1950s, Sokolov worked for both Columbia University as a writer and the Federal Bureau of Investigation as an informant on potential Soviet infiltrators in American chapters of the NTS.
 In 1959, he was hired by Yale University as an instructor in Russian language studies.
 Norman J. W. Goda, an American historian on the Holocaust, has proposed that Sokolov may have been hired at Yale University due to his FBI connections, saying, "I don't know how he got his position at Yale.
 I posited that the FBI might have had some kind of role in that, but I really don't know.
 And I said that perhaps the FBI was using him as some sort of source on Yale, but I really didn't know that either.
 I was just sort of guessing.
 [Sokolov's hiring] didn't make sense."